echo2echo/hosts.deny/README.md

 This script uses the /etc/hosts.deny file to block IP addresses.
 ### Make sure you put your home & work IP addresses in the /etc/hosts.allow file to allow you access to ssh on your server
-It is possible to get locked out of your server if your own IP addresses are not in the hosuts.allow file.
+It is possible to get locked out of your server if your own IP addresses are not in the hosts.allow file.